 But sometimes I would answer by directly refuting the client’s claim by saying, “No, you haven’t tried everything because you haven’t tried me.”
 I can be a bit snarky.
 I can’t remember why I would answer this way.
 I have little doubt that sometimes my response was due to being tired of these kinds of silly remarks.
 But I believe that some of them were to simply shock the client out of the mythology of their opinion.
 I am not recommending that you follow my behavior.
 I wasn’t the best salesman.
 But I do think that the comment sometimes closed the deal quickly because the client was jolted into reality.

-Bottom Line: Find a way to get your client’s thinking back on track and focused on how you and your company can resolve their vertebrate pest problem.Stephen M. Vantassel, CWCP, is the owner of Wildlife Control Consultant, LLC.
+Bottom Line: Find a way to get your client’s thinking back on track and focused on how you and your company can resolve their vertebrate pest problem.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.